What are Long-Term Care insurance policies?

 Any optional benefits you choose, such as benefits that increase with inflation

-Many long-term care insurance policies have limits on how long or how much they will pay.
-Some policies will pay the costs of your long-term care for two to five years, while other insurance companies offer policies that will pay your long-term care costs for as long as you live—no matter how much it costs.
+Many long-term care insurance policies limit how long or how much they will pay.
+Some policies will pay your long-term care costs for two to five years, while other insurance companies offer policies that will deliver your long-term care costs for as long as you live—no matter how much it costs.
 But there are very few that have no such limits.